 Aquatic Panda is state-sponsored and uses strategies that allow persistence in environments.
 This sets the stage for continuous theft of valuable data.
 It also enables the threat actors to spend days, weeks or months mapping out vulnerabilities and planning for a more lucrative and disruptive attack.
-Attack clean-up isn’t easy and can cost organizations millions of budget dollars.
+Attack clean-up isn’t easy and can cost organizations millions of dollars.

-Researchers recently observed suspicious activity stemming from a specific process on a vulnerable VMWare Horizon instance.
+Researchers have recently observed suspicious activity stemming from a specific process on a vulnerable VMWare Horizon instance.
 The network belonged to a large academic institution.
 The activities ultimately resulted in an active intrusion.

 After tracking the APT actor’s operations and examining available telemetry, researchers disclosed that a modified version of the Log4j exploit was likely used amidst operations.